 1.Understand and apply fundamental concepts and methods related to the fields of information technology and security.

-3. Understand how to protect assets of the organization as they go through their lifecycle.
+3. Understand how to protect the assets of the organization as they go through their lifecycle.

-5. Implement system security through the application of security design principles and application of appropriate security control mitigations for vulnerabilities present in common information system types and architectures.
+5. Implement system security by applying security design principles and applying appropriate security control mitigations for vulnerabilities present in common information system types and architectures.